lukasbrunner/lukasbrunner.github.io/_teaching/teaching.md

 Supervision
 -----------

-I am happy to supervise bachelor and master theses on topics related to
+I am happy to supervise master theses on topics related to
 - temperature extremes and their drivers,
 - atmospheric blocking and connected extremes,
 - statistical climate model evaluation and comparison,